luckzack/goci/README.md

 **e.g.**

 ```
-goci demo HelloWorld lvzhuo
+goci demo HelloWorld yourname
 ```

-That will create a folder `./HelloWorld` contains a new go project named `HelloWorld` and expected to be pushed into `hub.yfcloud.com/demo/HelloWorld`,
+That will create a folder `./HelloWorld` contains a new go project named `HelloWorld` and expected to be pushed into `hub.yourdomain.com/demo/HelloWorld`,

-Naturally the image's creator is `lvzhuo`.
+Naturally the image's creator is `yourname`.

 Furthermore, this project will generate a rancher catalog template named `demo`,